 The general rule of thumb for dribbling is that a player must dribble at least once between every three steps.

 The ball handler is also not allowed to dribble the ball, pick it up, and then dribble it again.
 This is known as a "double dribble".
-Once a player picks up their dribble, they must either shoot the ball, pass it to a teammate, or try to deflect it off a defender (the latter is much less common).
+Once a player picks up their dribble, they must either shoot the ball, pass it to a teammate, or try to deflect it off of a defender (the latter is much less common).

 Dribbling violations include:

 When a player attempts a field goal, the ball may only be blocked while it's on its way up.
 Once the ball starts coming down toward the hoop, it may not be touched by either team (unless the shot will clearly be off-target).
 This is called offensive or defensive goaltending.
 If a defensive player commits a goaltending violation, the shooter is awarded two points as if they had made the shot successfully.
 If a player on offense touches the ball on its way down (usually in an attempt to tip it in), possession of the ball is awarded to the opposing team.
 Goaltending also applies if a shot hits the backboard before being touched.
+Another term used for goaltending is basket interference.

 Kicking the ball is not allowed in basketball.
 This sometimes happens when defenders are trying to move and a pass is deflected off one of their feet or legs, although it can be committed by an offensive player, too.
 This violation awards the opposing team possession of the ball.